 During vaginal penetration, the cervix can be stimulated, resulting in a mind-blowing orgasm.

 The uterus is about the size of an orange.
-Each month the cells that line the inner wall thicken, break down, and shed them as we shovel chocolate into our mouths.
+Each month the cells that line the inner wall thicken, break down, and shed as we shovel chocolate into our mouths.

 These long tubes extend out from either side of the uterus to a respective ovary.
 Their job is to carry eggs from the ovary into the uterus to be fertilized.
 If the eggs aren’t fertilized, they’re eliminated and absorbed in the tubes.